 Heatmap view gives you a high level score view organized by direct reports, hierarchies, and group types.
 Use the 'View by' filter and select 'Direct reports', 'Hierarchies', or 'Group types'.

 Heatmap view allows you to easily digest how engaged multiple groups of people are, per theme.
 This view shows you each theme's overall score, along with the corresponding color for that score.
-Having all scores and colors showing on one page allows account admins to easily understand which groups and themes need more attention or which groups are highly engaged.
+Having all scores and colors showing on one page allows account administrators and managers to easily understand which groups and themes need more attention or which groups are highly engaged.

 View by Direct reports